amdavidson/backup-server/README.md

 ## Backup a container locally with `borg`

-Create a repository for backups:
+On the machine with a container to be backed up, create a repository for backups:

     docker run \
         --rm \